Help center videos that deflect tickets not create them

 2 minutes

-ngram auto-cuts dead air, adds smart zooms on clicks, overlays step labels, and generates captions.
-Tweak the storyboard or approve as-is.
+ngram auto-cuts dead air, applies smart zooms on every click, overlays numbered step labels, burns captions, and applies the brand kit.
+Approve the storyboard or tweak the scene that needs a different angle.

 3